-I needed to disable self-signups because I’ve been getting too many spam-type sign-ups lately.
-Please contact me directly if you want membership on this forum.
+I needed to disable self sign-ups because I’ve been getting too many spam-type accounts.
 Thanks.

 Inositol, Hormone Balance, and Cholestasis